Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

-Do you want to feel more engaged in our surrounding communities?
+Do you want to become more engaged with neighboring communities?
 Want to develop valuable experience in Public Sector Consulting and Management?
-Join the Community Action Bureau (CAB), a joint project of PPR and the University of Chicago Office of Civic Engagement.
+Join the Community Action Bureau (CAB)!

 The Community Action Bureau is a Harris Student Organization.
 It began as a joint project of PPR and the University of Chicago Office of Civic Engagement but has grown into its own initiative within the Harris community.

 Our purpose is to provide Harris students an avenue where they can actively participate in building the technical, operational, and strategic capacity of nonprofits on Chicago’s South and West sides.
 Students will build experience in project management, practical problem solving, and applying core Harris frameworks and skills.

 Simultaneously, CAB connects nonprofits with a diverse and experienced group of graduate students, whereby they can share their organization’s perspective on the local community and policy issues on the ground.